-A statement will be sent to your University email address at the start of term (usually around the first week in October) showing the amount due.
+A statement will be sent to your University email address (usually late October) showing the amount due.
 Payment must be made on or before the due dates by one of the payment methods below.

 Payment in full at beginning of tenancy by manual payment

-If you choose to pay your accommodation fees in full, payment must be made on or before the due date of 24 October 2016.
+If you choose to pay your accommodation fees in full, payment must be made on or before the due date of 1st November 2020 (1st March 2021 for Semester 2 and January arrivals).
 Payment in full can be made using one of the manual payment methods outlined below.

 Payment by MasterCard/Visa or Switch

 - Online via our secure website